The 20 Best Muscle Atrophy Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Dr. Philippines Cabahug is an assistant professor of physical medicine and rehabilitation at the Johns Hopkins University School of Medicine.
 Dr. Cabahug completed her residency in physical medicine and rehabilitation at Johns Hopkins and got her clinical fellowship in spinal cord injury medicine at Kennedy Krieger Institute (KKI), where she joined the International Center for Spinal Cord Injury as a full-time physician.
 Dr. Cabahug has worked on several publications regarding Lean Six Sigma Quality Improvement Project focused on improving discharge paperwork.
 She is also an online contributor to “PM&R Knowledge Now,” the online resource of the American Academy of Physical Medicine and Rehabilitation.
 Dr. Cabahug is the director of Musculoskeletal Ultrasound (MSK-US) at KKI.
 She runs two MSK-US clinics at KKI: a musculoskeletal diagnostic clinic and an ultrasound-guided intrathecal pump access clinic.
 Dr. Cabahug is rated as an Advanced provider by MediFind in the treatment of Muscle Atrophy.
-Her top areas of expertise are Paraplegia, Spasticity, Opisthotonos, and Muscle Spasms.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Paraplegia, Spasticity, Opisthotonos, and Muscle Spasms.
+Dr. Cabahug is board certified in American Board Of Physical Medicine And Rehabilitation.

 Experienced in Muscle Atrophy